The Best of Me (David Foster song): Cliff Richard version (100th single)

 English singer Cliff Richard selected the song for his milestone 100th single in 1989.
 Released on 30 May 1989, the song debuted at No. 2 on the UK Singles Chart and stayed there another week in its 7-week run on the chart.
 It was certified silver by the BPI for sales over 200,000.

 Before releasing his 100th single, Richard invited 2,000 British fans to the London Palladium for a preview of six songs from his forthcoming album (which would be Stronger), to vote on which one they liked most as the possible 100th single.
 Ironically, "The Best of Me" came second to "Stronger Than That", but Richard had also revealed by mistake that the latter was composed by Alan Tarney who had written most of Richard's biggest hits since 1979.
 Regardless, it was enough confirmation for Richard to choose "The Best of Me" with its fitting lyrics as a tribute to his audience.
 Coming third in the vote was "I Just Don't Have the Heart", ahead of "Joanna" and "Lean on You".

+The Best of Me was beaten to and kept off the top spot by Jason Donovan's version of Sealed with a Kiss, produced by Stock, Aitken & Waterman.
+Richard's I Just Don't Have the Heart was also written and produced by SAW and, according to a contemporary Record Mirror article, if it had been decided to release the SAW song first, as Richard's 100th single, ".. it is wholly possible and quite probable that they'd have delayed Jason's single to allow Cliff easy access to the top spot."
+I Just Don't Have the Heart was released as the follow-up single in August and reached no.3 in the UK.